icfog/consortium/jerusalem-protocol.markdown

 ![Figure 5](images/jp-test-05.png)

-1. Configure Options
+3. Configure Options
   -	The “Options” tab across the top of the application indicated by the three vertical lines shows all of the display options in the system for a selected subject group.
-1. Configure Metric Groups
+4. Configure Metric Groups
   - Metric groups change which metrics are displayed in the test results window and add custom metric groups for each test.
   -	Keep all of the default boxes selected for the “Walk” tab as shown below.
   -	Keep all boxes selected for the “360 Degree Turn” tab as well.

 ![Figure 6](images/jp-test-06.png)

-#### Software configuration for testing
+#### Prepare to Record

 1. Configure Tests and Conditions
   – Add, edit, and delete custom tests and test conditions.
   - This is where each of the eight trials will be added.

-1. Import a test sequence
+2. Import a test sequence
   - Test sequences can be imported into the application.
   - In the top right hand corner, select the ‘Import Sequence’ button and select the FOG-ST sequence from finder.
 This will be sent along with other ICFOG documentation.
   - All 8 tests will automatically be added to the Tests and Conditions tab under the Walk and 360 degree turn tab.